FTC-11846/2025-11846-Pedro-DECODE/README.md

-## NOTICE

-This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.

-## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-To use this SDK, download/clone the entire project to your local computer.

-## Requirements
-To use this Android Studio project, you will need Android Studio Ladybug (2024.2) or later.

-To program your robot in Blocks or OnBot Java, you do not need Android Studio.

-## Getting Started
-If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html)

-Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.

-## Downloading the Project
-If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
-Downloading the project as a .ZIP file will keep the size of the download manageable.

 * You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases) page for this repository.